Brown Pelican Facts

 Brown Pelican Physical Description

-Though diminutive for a pelican, the Brown Pelican is still quite a large bird.
-Their wingspan reaches as much as 8.2 ft (2.5 m).
-Additionally, they may weigh as much as 12.1 lb (5.5 kg).
-Their bill grows to as long as 13.7 in (35 cm) in length.
-A large gular pouch adjoins the bottom of the bill.
-This is used for draining water when it grabs its prey.
+Though quite diminutive for a pelican, the Brown Pelican is still quite a large bird.
+That’s because its wingspan reaches as much as 8.2 ft (2.5 m).
+Additionally, it sometimes weighs as much as 12.1 lb (5.5 kg).

+Furthermore, its bill grows to as long as 13.7 in (35 cm) in length.
+A large gular pouch also adjoins the bottom of that bill.
+This it uses for draining water when it grabs its prey.